buildit/bookit-api/docs/architecture/decisions/0003-use-junit-for-tests-instead-of-spek.md

 ## Consequences

 Spek is nice but doesn't work with Spring's integration yet.
 As such, we'd have to write JUnit tests anyways.
 The JUnit 5 integration is more of a POC but works w/ Spring 4.x.
-Spring 5.x suppports JUnit 5 out of the box.
+Spring 5.x supports JUnit 5 out of the box.

 Tests will be a little more verbose, but JUnit supports nested tests and Kotlin allows for sentences for class and function names.